WiresWare/wire_dart/README.md

 [![Shared code in Flutter mobile/web and custom HTML dart-web](https://img.youtube.com/vi/6e3OUaigjcw/0.jpg)](https://www.youtube.com/watch?v=6e3OUaigjcw)

-Also ported to (Work In Progress):
+Also, ported to (Work In Progress):
 - [Wire Haxe](https://github.com/wire-toolkit/wire_haxe) that can help to compile or better say transpile reusable code in one of the following language: __JavaScript, Java, C#, C++, HL, Lua, PHP__.

 ## Usage: